 Benefits of HSA vs. HRA

 As the name suggests, an HSA is a savings account that's meant to be used specifically for health care.
-These accounts are associated with high deductible health insurance plans, which may be offered by your employer.
-You can also opt to enroll in a high deductible plan with an HSA if you're self-employed.
+These accounts are associated with high-deductible health plans, which may be offered by your employer.
+You can also opt to enroll in a high-deductible plan with an HSA if you're self-employed.